vector-org/.github/SECURITY.md

 ## Comments on this Policy

 We welcome input on how to improve these policies.
-If you have suggestions or feedback, please open a pull request or email `security@seraphim.zone`.
+If you have suggestions or feedback, please open a pull request or email `security@seraphim.zone` and `security@iskra.systems`.

 ----

-**Version: 1.0.0**
+**Version: 1.0.1**